 How to start your email co-marketing campaign?

 Once you have defined clear co-marketing goals and objectives, and have found potential partners, it is time to pitch your collaboration idea.
-When you start sending out emails with partnership offers, you will notice that they all share a similar structure, as follows:
+When you start sending out emails with partnership offers, you will notice that they all share a similar email funnel structure.

-- Introduction – explains who you are and reasons why a company you are emailing should be paying attention to your offer.
+- Introduction – explains who you are and reasons why the company you are emailing should be paying attention to your offer.

 - Recognition – explains your choice of a potential partner and compliments their work.